NASDAQ Ends Month at 2470

 When we got the agenda from Enron (here’s a PDF of the itinerary) we realized they had big plans.
 I, along with our BD guy, would be hopping on their corporate jet in San Francisco, flying up to Portland to check out their operations center, flying down to Los Angeles to see their datacenter, then zooming to Houston to check out their headquarters and meet Enron president Jeff Skilling.

-Now, I was a 28 year-old kid from New York.
+Now, I was a 28 year-old kid from a lower middle-class upbringing.
 I’d never been on a private jet.
 I couldn’t contain my excitement.

 We arrived at the San Francisco airport at 8 a.m. on the morning of December 22, 1999.
 Sitting there on the tarmac was a beautiful Falcon 900.
 It turns out this was the same jet that Ken Lay once sent empty to France to pick up his daughter.
 The jet cost Enron $30 million and some $5200 an hour to operate.
 (If that estimate is correct, my trip would end up costing Enron about $60,000 in flight costs alone, not including dead legs.)